cytodata/cytods/content/resources.md

 ### Get help when needed and stay up to date

 Even if noone in your local research community can guide you, you can easily connect with the imaging and profiling community at large.
 The CytoData society is partnering with the [image.sc forum](https://forum.image.sc/), where experts regularly answer questions about scientific imaging and image analysis and the dedicated open source software.
-The yearly CytoData conference and hackathon are also a great opportunity to engage with the community and learn about the latest developments in the field.
+The yearly CytoData conferences and hackathons are also great opportunities to engage with the community and learn about the latest developments in the field.
 Finally, the society regularly organises tutorials and discussions available on [our YouTube channel](https://www.youtube.com/channel/UCdzwWEyM0OVOpuX_0Ci_DuQ).

 ### Disclaimer